11:13 20 January 2026

 • Do category levels need to be identified or just distinguished?

-• Order categorical variables meaningfully (“What’s wrong with Alabama?”): forcats::fct_reorder(), forcats::fct_infreq()
+• Order categorical variables meaningfully (“What’s special about Alabama [or Alberta]?”): forcats::fct_reorder(), forcats::fct_infreq()

 • visual design (tweaking) vs. reproducibility (e.g. ggrepel, directlabels packages)